gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 1. Switch back to Azure IoT Central in your web browser.
 2. You need to wait a minute or two before your Azure Sphere device is automatically enrolled.
 3. The newly enrolled device will have a numeric name that matches your Azure Sphere Device ID.
+4. To display your Azure Sphere Device ID, start the **Azure Sphere Developer Command Prompt** and run the following command.

     ```bash
     azsphere device show-attached